Adige-Calculations/OpenFOAM-handbook/src/17_compile-functionobjects-from-web/README.md

 ```console
 wmake
 ```
-Remember to install the command make, if it is not installed:
+Remember to install the command "make", if it is not installed proceed in this way:

 ```console
 sudo apt-get install make